 There are some monthly expenses that won’t be included, such as gifts, business expenses, investments and so on because they’re not relevant to the series.
 However, if you are interested in learning more about budgeting and personal finance, I’ve written a few blogs on why you should have a budget, how to create a budget, and the most common budgeting mistakes people make.
 I also put together a mini personal finance and budget guide on Instagram.

-In these monthly expense reports, I present both fixed and variable expenses.
+In these monthly expense reports, you’ll find a mix of fixed and variable expenses.
 In the fixed category you’ll find storage, insurance, the van payment, and my phone bill, which I try to keep consistent but sometimes has spillover data charges.
-In the variable category I’ll include gas, vehicle maintenance and repairs, items for the van (both fun and necessary), groceries, dining out, showers, laundry, and accommodation.
+In the variable category I’ll include gas, vehicle maintenance, items for the van (both fun and necessary), groceries, dining out, showers, laundry, and accommodation.
 I might include entertainment as well, but I haven’t decided yet.
-If that’s something you’d be curious to see, let me know in the comments at the end of this blog post.
+Is this something you’d be curious to see as well?
+Let me know in the comments at the end of this blog post.

-Okay, without further ado, here is the (extremely short) Vanlife Expenses April 2022 breakdown.
+Okay, without further ado, here are the Vanlife Expenses April 2023 breakdown.

 Enjoying the content on Travel with TMc?
 Help the blog to grow & click the button below!